-- 1 (15 oz) can pure pumpkin puree, unsweetened
+- 1 (15 oz can) pure pumpkin puree, unsweetened

-- ⅓ cup (112 grams) honey*
+- ⅓ cup honey (112 grams)

-- 1 tablespoon ground cinnamon
+- 1 tablespoon pumpkin pie spice

 - 1 tablespoon vanilla extract

-- 2 tablespoons (14 g) coconut flour
+- 2 tablespoons coconut flour (14 g)

 - Preheat oven to 350 degrees F. Grease a 9-inch glass pie plate with coconut oil.

-- When ready to slice the pie, gently run a knife along the edges of the pie to help release it from the pan.
-Use a sharp cake knife to slice the pie, and firmly slide a cake server underneath each slice before you lift it up.
+- When ready to slice the crustless pumpkin pie, gently run a knife along the edges of the pie to help release it from the pan.
+Use a sharp cake knife to slice the pie, and firmly slide a cake server underneath each slice before you carefully lift it up.